Advertising slogan: Format

-Most corporate advertisements are short, memorable phrases, often between 3 and 5 words.
+Most corporate advertisements are short, memorable phrases, often between three and five words.
 Slogans adopt different tones to convey different meanings.
 For example, funny slogans can enliven conversation and increase memorability.
 Slogans often unify diverse corporate advertising pieces across different mediums.
 Slogans may be accompanied by logos, brand names, or musical jingles.

 History

-Beecham's Pills' "Beechams Pills: Worth a guinea a Box" from August 1859, is considered to be the world's first advertising slogan.
+In August 1859, Thomas Beecham, founder of the British firm Beechams, created a slogan for Beecham's Pills: "Beechams Pills: Worth a guinea a box", which is considered to be the world's first advertising slogan, helping the company become a global brand.
+The phrase, which first appeared in a Beechams advertisement in the St Helens Intelligencer, was first said to be uttered by a satisfied lady purchaser from St Helens, Lancashire, the founder's home town.

 Use

-Some slogans are created for long term corporate identity process, while others are interested for specific limited-time campaigns.
+Some slogans are created for long term corporate identity processes, while others are interested in specific limited-time campaigns.
 However, since some ideas resonate with the public with persistence, many advertising slogans retain their influence even after general use is discontinued.
 If an advertising slogan enters into the public vernacular, word-of-mouth communication may increase consumer awareness of the product and extend an ad campaign's lifespan, or cause a company to adopt it for long term advertising and identity.

-Slogans that associate emotional responses or evoke recollections of memories increase their likelihood to be adopted by the public and shared.
+Slogans that associate emotional responses or evoke recollections of memories increase their likelihood of being adopted by the public and shared.
 Additionally, by linking a slogan to a commonplace discussion topic (e.g. stress, food, traffic), consumers will recall the slogan more often and associate the corporation with their personal experiences.

-If a slogan is adopted by the public, it can have a notable influence in everyday social interaction.
+If a slogan is adopted by the public, it can have a notable influence on everyday social interaction.
 Slogans can serve as connection points between community members as individuals share pithy taglines in conversation.
 In contrast, if an individual is unaware of a popular slogan or tagline, they can be socially excluded from conversation and disengage from the discussion.